provenance-io/explorer-frontend/README.md

 The Provenance Blockchain Explorer is under heavy development.
 The upcoming public blockchain is the evolution of the private Provenance network blockchain started in 2018.
 Current development is being supported by [Figure Technologies](https://figure.com).

+## Helpful tips
+- The explorer maintenance is currently suspended.
+Therefore, prior to starting the local server, you may need to downgrade your SSL settings:
+`export NODE_OPTIONS=--openssl-legacy-provider`